 P - What is the purpose of the information?
 To inform or educate?
 To persuade?
 To sell you something?
 To entertain?

-Briefly skim the following sources.
+Briefly skim the following secondary sources.
 Which one(s) do you think are scholarly?
 Why?

 Build your vocabulary: As you browse possible sources, read book/chapter and article titles carefully to help improve your search vocabulary and narrow your topic.
 The larger and more flexible your search vocabulary, the more successful you will be.